siyu6974/evora_autofocus/README.md

 # Usage (version 0.1, awful architecture I know :D)

+0. start the backend with `flask --app backend.app run -p 5678`, and the frontend with `npm start`
 1. Take an exposure with evora
 2. Put the focuser positon in the textbox and send it the backend 2.1 The backend will fetch the image from evora